MaherUnlocker/custum-react-table/README.md

         canGroupBy
         // --->here for sorting table
         canSort
-        // --->here for resising with of column canResize
+        // --->here for resizing with of column canResize
         // --->here for row and subrows
         canExpand
         // --->here showing checkbox in the begin of RowTable with return you the checked rows canSelect
         setSelectedRows={setSelectedRows}
-        // --->here showing golobal filter input on the top of table showGlobalFilter
+        // --->here showing global filter input on the top of table showGlobalFilter
         // --->here showing  filter button  on the top of table showFilter